Show-your-Heart/ShowYourHeart-docs/app/programming-practices.md

 ### Main branch

-This branch contains the code devployed in production, its a stable branch and contains all the releases.
+This branch contains the code deployed in production, it's a stable branch and contains all the releases.

 ### Iteration branches